 Cairns Travel Guide

 Cairns is Australia’s gateway to northern Queensland.
-Whether you are backpacking around the region, looking to dive, want to visit the forests, or are heading deeper inland, Cairns is a worthwhile stop on everyone’s itinerary.
+Whether you are backpacking around the region, looking to dive, or want to visit this state’s dense forests, Cairns is a worthwhile stop on everyone’s itinerary.
+From here you can visit the Great Barrier Reef, the Daintree rainforest, the Atherton Tablelands, and Cape Tribulation.

 Be sure to spend at least a few nights traveling up north if you can.
 There are fewer crowds, tons of beaches, more jungle, and it’s just really an under-appreciated – and visited – part of the country.
+The closer you go to the tip, the more raw it gets.

 Click Here for City Guides